russell-n/apcommand/readme.rst

    python setup.py install

-You may need to run this as root if you aren installing in system-wide.
+You may need to run this as root if you are installing it system-wide.

 The Interface
 -------------